filipemedeiross/solving_maze/README.md

 ![Game Screen](https://github.com/filipemedeiross/solving_maze_by_online_search/blob/main/examples/game_screen.jpeg?raw=true)

 When starting the game, it displays the time count while allowing the user to go through the maze.
-The buttons above allow the user to return to the initial screen or activate one of the solvers to win the game.
+The buttons above allow the user to return to the initial screen, upgrade the maze to start another round or activate one of the solvers to win the game.

 ![Winner Screen](https://github.com/filipemedeiross/solving_maze_by_online_search/blob/main/examples/winner_screen.jpeg?raw=true)